-Further research is needed but if you already enjoy eating a yoghurt as part of your lunch, why not switch to a probiotic yoghurt or consider taking a probiotic supplement?
+Further research is needed but if you already enjoy eating a yoghurt as part of your lunch, why not switch to one containing ‘friendly bacteria’ or consider taking a supplement?

 Doing so may increase your tolerance and reduce your allergy symptoms.

 When you’re deciding what to have for your evening meals, try to have some foods that are rich in beta-carotene which your body uses to make vitamin A.